Ajay Singh (footballer)

-Ajay Singh (born 28 March 1989) is an Indian footballer who plays for Sudeva Delhi FC in the I-League.
+Ajay Singh (born 28 March 1989) is an Indian professional footballer who plays for Delhi FC.

 Career

 JCT

 For the 2010-11 I-League season Ajay Singh spent most of his time with the JCT Under-19 squad where he won the 2011 I-League U19 championship.
 He did though play seven matches and score six goals for the senior team JCT FC in the I-League.

 Pailan Arrows

 During the summer of 2011 Singh signed with Pailan Arrows who were then Indian Arrows in the I-League.
 He scored his first and only goal for Pailan Arrows in the I-League on 28 April 2012 against HAL at the Bangalore Football Stadium in the 41st minute as Pailan ran out 2–1 winners.

 Churchill Brothers

 During the summer of 2012 Singh again moved on and signed for Churchill Brothers who are also of the I-League.
 He scored his first goal for the club on 4 January 2013 against Shillong Lajong at the Duler Stadium in which he scored in the 55th minute after coming on as a substitute as Churchill Brothers won the match 6–0.